tbTapion/IoT-project_2018/README.md

 ### Arduino

-This framework has been developed using Arduinos of type ESP8266, hence the WiFi and MQTT Libraries are suited those.
+The Arduino programs have been developed using Arduinos of type ESP8266, hence the WiFi and MQTT Libraries are suited those.
 The MQTT Library used for the Arduino also supports other ESP models and Arduino models.

 MQTT Library by Nick O'Leary, version 2.7.0: PubSubClient